peter88213/aeon3obsidian/README.md

 - Creates a page for each *aeon* item.
 - Creates links between the pages according to the relationships.
+- Creates links to child items.
+- Inserts custom properties, if any.
 - Inserts tags, if any.
 - Inserts date/time (Gregorian date, "A.D." only) for the event-based pages.
 - Inserts duration (as set in Aeon) for the event-based pages.
-- The `__index.md` file holds the table of contents on the top level.
+- The `__Index.md` file holds the table of contents on the top level.
-- The `__narrative.md` file holds the table of contents of the narrative.
+- The `__Narrative.md` file holds the table of contents of the narrative.

 ## Requirements